How To Get From Zagreb To Split (& Split To Zagreb) In 2019

 Getting From Zagreb To Split By Car

-If you want to head off on your own steam and drive from Zagreb to Split or drive from Split to Zagreb, you can expect approximately a four-hour’ drive, depending upon traffic.
-There are many Zagreb car rental companies, as well as in Split so that you can shop around for the best deal, and if you’re not planning on heading back to Zagreb after your journey, many will let you drop the vehicle off in Split, provided there is a regional office insitu.
+If you want to head off on your own steam and drive from Zagreb to Split or drive from Split to Zagreb, you can expect approximately a 4-hour drive, depending on traffic.
+There are many Zagreb car rental companies, as well as in Split so that you can shop around for the best deal.
+Also, if you’re not planning on heading back to Zagreb after your journey, many will let you drop the vehicle off in Split, provided there is a regional office in situ.

 The Split to Zagreb drive is mostly motorway, so pretty straightforward.
-Do bear in mind that motorways in Croatia are subject to tolls, and a one-way toll fare between Zagreb and Split will cost you around the 200 Kuna mark.
+Do bear in mind that motorways in Croatia are subject to tolls.
+A one-way toll fare between Zagreb and Split will cost you around the 200 Kuna mark.

-All you need to do is leave Zagreb and head off on the A1 motorway and follow the signs all the way to Split.
-If there are any road closures along the way, which occasionally happens, then there will be diversions which are clearly marked.
+All you need to do is leave Zagreb, head off on the A1 motorway and follow the signs all the way to Split.
+If there are any road closures along the way, which occasionally happens, there will be clearly marked diversions.
 These may add a little time to your journey, but it shouldn’t be excessive.

 Zagreb To Split Bus

-The cheapest and probably easiest public transport option is to travel from Split to Zagreb by bus and of course in the other direction.
+The cheapest and probably easiest public transport option is to travel from Split to Zagreb by bus.
+This, of course, also applies in the opposite direction.
 There are many services throughout the day, serving the route every hour, including throughout the night.
-If you want to leave Zagreb during the darkness hours and arrive in the morning, then you can take the night bus, which will give you a full day in Split.
-The first Zagreb to Split bus option of the day leaves at 5 am, and the journey generally takes around the five hours’, depending on traffic.
-Do remember to book your ticket ahead of time, as this is a very popular and busy service.
+If you want to leave Zagreb during the darkness hours and arrive in the morning, you can take the night bus, which will give you a full day in Split.
+The first Zagreb to Split bus option of the day leaves at 5 am.
+The journey generally takes around 5 hours, depending on traffic.
+Do remember to book your ticket ahead of time, as this is a very popular and busy route.